annakijas1/annakijas1.github.io/_news/cfp_2026-librarytrends.md

 - March 15, 2026 - Revised articles due to guest editors
 - April 2026 – Finalize manuscripts / submit for publication

-Inquiries about the planned issues and ideas for articles should be directed to Anna Kijas and Andreas Segerberg, Guest Co-Editors of *Library Trends* (anna.kijas at tufts.edu / andreas.segerberg at gu.se).
-Proposals for articles should be submitted via an [online proposal form](https://forms.gle/XBEcSSh5hwRS8Mag8).
-Proposals are due July 25, 2025.
+Inquiries about the planned issues and ideas for articles should be directed to Anna Kijas (Tufts University) and Andreas Segerberg (University of Gothenburg), Guest Co-Editors of *Library Trends* (anna.kijas at tufts.edu / andreas.segerberg at gu.se).
+Proposals for articles should be submitted via an [online proposal form](https://forms.gle/XBEcSSh5hwRS8Mag8). **Proposals are due July 25, 2025.**

 Citation Style: For proposals, authors may use any citation style.
 For manuscripts, authors should use the Chicago Manual of Style’s author-date format.